andykrohg/cs-workshop-scoreboard-client/README.md

 ./loop.sh > ./client.log 2>&1 &
 ```

 You're all set!
 In a moment, the scoreboard should display your GUID and start tracking your progress.
-Head over to the to your labguide dashboard to get started.
+Head over to your labguide dashboard to get started.

 ## Want to build a scoreboard client for a different workshop?
 Check out the development guide [here](DEVELOPMENT.md).